mhamilt/mhamilt.github.io/_posts/2018-08-21-starting-this-blog.markdown

 <p><span class="firstcharacter">A</span>fter only a couple of hours this is actually up and running.
 The main hurdle for setting up GitHub pages is gathering all the little bits and pieces together.
 In that sense it is more a quick succession of tiny hurdles than any one large creative leap.</p>

 To get started on this you are going to need to do a few things.
 Some of these are dependant on your setup so I have listed the sub-steps that also need to be taken.
+This is all written from the perspective of macOS.

 ***
 <br />
+### Workflow

-Pages Repository = `USERNAME.guthub.io` repository
+Pages Repository = `USERNAME.github.io` repository

 * Setup GitHub Pages